Wu-Haitao/InventoryManagementSystem/README.md

 #### View Mode

 The view mode can be changed by toggling the switch under the table.
-When toggled, all assets and accessories will be displayed.
+When toggled, all assets will be displayed.

 ### Filter/Search

 To quickly spot a specific asset, set the filter located at up left.
-Filtered result will be displayed in the table automatically.

 The filter now supports tag and quantity attribute.